anonomis/zenburn-developer-tools/README.md

 ZenburnDeveloperTools
 =================================

-Zenburn theme for Chrome Developer Tools
+Zenburn theme for Chrome Developer Tools.

-### How to install Obsidian theme into Chrome
+### How to install Zenburn theme into Chrome

 Copy Custom.css into: